Virtualahan/virtualahan-com/README.md

   - Transfer hosting to Azure App Service.

 - Phase 3
+  - Improve and maintain performance and accessibility.

+- Phase 4
   - Explore other development approach other than Wordpress or CMS and check if it can make it even better.

 ## Getting started